-For further information, please contact Sascha Epp at email@example.com
+For further information, please contact Sarah Gazan at firstname.lastname@example.org

 The purpose of Executive Training Workshops is to develop skills needed to enhance the function of the Local Executives as a whole.
 The application for a workshop must be approved by the Local Executive and signed by the President.

 Local Executive Training Grant Application Form – Currently Closed for Submission